 Montana Department of Livestock

 To obtain a Montana livestock dealer license, specific requirements must be met.

-Next, apply for a Montana Livestock Dealer License.
+Once registered with USDA, you are required to apply and register with the Dept of Livestock.
 Submit a completed and notarized Montana Livestock Dealer License Application to:

+Montana Department of Livestock